 Using Symbolism in Short Videos: Boost Engagement & Retention

 Videos utilizing symbolism see a 40% increase in viewer engagement and a 35% boost in retention rates.
-It’s amazing how simple symbols can make a short video memorable.
+It’s incredible how simple symbols can make a short video memorable.

 Importance of Symbolism in Short Videos